mcnaryj/McNary-Homework-3/README.md

 ```
 When the generate password button is clicked, it initiates a series of prompts for password criteria, including the length of the password and which types of characters are to be included in the password.

-I chose to make the requirement that all 4 password criteria must be included in order for the password to generate - when one+ of these is ommited, the password will be one fewer character for each condition that is ommitted.
+I chose to make the requirement that all 4 password criteria must be included in order for the password to generate - when one or more of these is ommited, the password will be one fewer character for each condition that is ommitted.
 If none are included, the password will not generate.

 ## Mock-Up

-The below image demonstrates the appearance and functionality of the webpage:
+The below gif demonstrates the appearance and functionality of the webpage:
  ![Check it out!](/Assets/Images/Password_Generator_Demo.gif)

 ## Notes

-I got a lot of help from a lot of people on this one, and I frankensteined the code according to the features that I liked from each person's attempt.
+I got a lot of help from a lot of people on this one, and my code represents my interpretation of a lot of different ways to go about doing the same thing.
 This project has helped reinforce that collaboration is the key to getting through this!